Small arms ammunition pressure testing: NATO EPVAT

 NATO defines 5.56mm, 7.62mm, 9mm, and 12.7mm using the NATO EPVAT test methods, which includes pressure testing.

 Unlike the civilian testing methods NATO EPVAT testing procedures for the "NATO rifle chamberings" require the pressure sensor or transducer to be mounted ahead of the case mouth.
 The advantage of this mounting position is that there is no need to drill the cartridge case to mount the transducer.
 Drilling prior to firing is always a time-consuming process (fast quality control and feedback to production is essential during the ammunition manufacturing process).
 The disadvantage of this mount is that the pressure rises much faster than in a drilled cartridge case.
 This causes high frequency oscillations of the pressure sensor (approx 200 kHz for a Kistler 6215 transducer) and this requires electronic filtering with the drawback that filtering also affects the lower harmonics where a peak is found causing a slight error in the measurement.
 This slight error is not always well mastered and this causes a lot of discussion about the filter order, cutoff frequency and its type (Bessel or Butterworth).

 For NATO EPVAT testing of military firearms ammunition NATO design EPVAT test barrels with Kistler 6215 channel sensor transducers are used.
+Other transducers meeting CIP standards are also acceptable, at least for Ministry of Defence of the United Kingdom in 2005.